mridulsankar/NVQL/NVQL-RDBMS/README.md

-# AGQL
+# NVQL

-AGQL is a Domain Specific Language (DSL) to facilitate modeling of input data necessary for generation of attack graphs.
+NVQL is a Domain Specific Language (DSL) to facilitate modeling of input data necessary for generation of attack graphs.
 It also has query constructs to help in attack graph based network security analysis.
-AGQL provides a higher level abstraction, whereby an user need not be concerned about underlying data management system, be it relational, graph data, etc.
+NVQL provides a higher level abstraction, whereby an user need not be concerned about underlying data management system, be it relational, graph data, etc.

-AGQL parser is generated using JavaCC (https://javacc.github.io/javacc/), an  open source parser and lexical analyzer generator.
+NVQL parser is generated using JavaCC (https://javacc.github.io/javacc/), an  open source parser and lexical analyzer generator.

-# AGQL-RDBMS
+# NVQL-RDBMS

-This version of AGQL uses PostgreSQL as the backend data store.
+This version of NVQL uses PostgreSQL as the backend data store.

 ## Install and Configure PostgreSQL